Information sharing agreements (ISAs)

 This document will be made available to all staff via NHSCFA’s Go2 intranet site.

 Compliance with this policy and the process outlined in this document will be monitored via the Finance and Corporate Governance Unit.
-The Information Governance Lead will be responsible for the annual review and updating of this document.
+The Information Governance Lead will be responsible for the biennial review and updating of this document.